 Public speaking is a vital life skill that students will use throughout their academic careers and in their everyday lives.
 Participants leave the competition having built confidence and experience in articulating their ideas and sharing them with others.

 The competition is open to schools in England and Wales.
-We have over 30 branches up and down the country running competition heats, so it is easy and convenient to get your school involved.
+We have over 25 regional ESU branches up and down England and Wales running competition heats, so it is easy and convenient to get your school involved.

 Each team consists of three students - a Chairman, a Questioner and a Speaker.
 Each role demands different but complementary skills.